rwblokzijl/stablecoin-survey/paper.md

 stablecoin that uses the swap mechanic:

 0. Some agreement is reached between the investor and the speculator.
 This might happen on an individual basis, but sometimes the terms of the agreement are pre-defined by parameters of the network.
 1. Some crypto, lets say Ether, is sent as collateral to a smart-contract.
-Some of this, usually 100%, might come from the investor, white the speculator provides the rest of the collateral, lets say 50%, for the stablecoin to remain over-collateralized by some ratio, in this case 150%.
+Some of this, usually 100% of the value of the stablecoin, might come from the investor, white the speculator provides the remaining collateral necessary for the over-collateralization, lets say 50%.
 2. A smart-contract checks the price of the Ether in terms of the pegged currency, lets say dollars.
 Mechanisms for the decentralised lookup of Ether prices vary between systems.
 We explore these differences later in this section.
 3. The stablecoin is minted and issued to the investor, while the speculator gets some proof of deposit for their collateral.
-Lets call this the debt-contract.
+We call this a collateralized debt position (CDP).
 4. Some interest might be payed from the investor to the speculator or vise versa.

-The investor might pay interest to the speculator as a reward for providing the capital for over-collateralisation and taking on the risk of the collateral dropping in value while the stablecoin is in circulation.
+The investor might pay interest to the speculator as a reward for providing the capital for over-collateralization and taking on the risk of the collateral dropping in value while the stablecoin is in circulation.
 On the other hand, the speculator might pay the investor as a reward for providing extra capital for the speculator to leverage their bet on Ether.
 The direction of interest depends on the design of the stablecoin and sometimes the market conditions.

-While the stablecoin is in circulation the speculator is responsible for maintaining the collateral of debt-contract.
+While the stablecoin is in circulation the speculator is responsible for maintaining the collateral of the CDP.
 Should the value of Ether drop, they must deposit more Ether to the smart contract, or risk getting margin called.

-A margin call is the automatic closing of a debt contract.
+A margin call is the automatic closing of a CDP.
 A margin call happens when the value of the collateral drops below the minimum collateral requirement of the system.
-In the case of our example this means there is not enough Ether in the debt-contract to cover 150% of the outstanding stablecoins of the contract.
-A margin call opens the debt-position to be closed by anyone, and incentivises this by providing a reward for whoever closes it.
+In the case of our example this means there is not enough Ether in the CDP to cover 150% of the outstanding stablecoins of the contract.
+A margin call opens the CDP to be closed by anyone that pays its outstanding stablecoins back into the system.
+Say the collateralization-ratio of the contract is 140%, the person that buys out the contract will get 100% to pay them back for the stablecoins, plus some portion of what is left for their trouble.

-The closing of a contract is the burning of the stablecoin and the recovery of the underlying collateral.
-The process for this is illustrated in figure
-\label{cdp_destroy_label} and includes the following steps:
+The settlement of an contract burns the same amount of stablecoin that it initially created and the releases all the underlying collateral.
+The process for this is illustrated in figure \label{cdp_destroy_label} and includes the following steps:

-0. Some agreement is reached between an investor willing to sell a stablecoin, and a someone willing to close out a debt-contract.
-This agreement could come be in the form of a speculator simply buying the coins from an investor at market rate, an investor acting on a margin call, or by some other matching mechanism between stablecoin and debt-contract.
+0. Some agreement is reached between an investor willing to sell a stablecoin, and a someone willing to close out a CDP.
+This agreement could come be in the form of a speculator simply buying the coins from an investor at market rate, an investor acting on a margin call, or by some other matching mechanism between stablecoin and CDP.
 1. The stablecoin is sent to a smart-contract, which burns the coin.
 2. The oracle is consulted for the current price level of Ether in dollars.
 3. The collateral is provided back to the speculator and investor at some defined ratio.
-Ususally 100% of the stablecoin value goes to the investor while the remaining 50% or more goes back to the speculator.
+Usually 100% of the stablecoin value goes to the investor while the remaining 50% or more goes back to the speculator.
 4. Some settlement may be done, this could be the payment of interest between the two parties or some fee to the blockchain.

 [cdp_destroy]: img/CDP_destroy.png
-![Stablecoin burning through debt-position closage
+![Stablecoin burning through CDP settlement
 \label{cdp_destroy_label}][cdp_destroy]

 As an extra line of defence against the falling of the collateral value or some attack against the system, crypto-collateralized stablecoins often have a mechanism for global settlement implemented.
-In the case of a global settlement event, the underlying collateral gets returned to the investors without any conditions.
-All debt contracts will be locked, allowing all holders of the stablecoin to trade in their tokens for 1 dollars worth of collateral.
-After a period of time, the contracts will be released and return all collateral left back the the speculators.
+In the case of a global settlement event, the underlying collateral gets returned to the stablecoin holders without any conditions.
+All CDPs will be locked, allowing all holders of the stablecoin to trade in their tokens for 1 dollars worth of collateral.
+After a period of time, the contracts will be released and return all collateral left in the contracts back the speculators.

 The triggers for a global settlement differ per stablecoin, but mechanisms
-include: global collateralization under a minimum ratio, high price instability, a decision by holders of some governance token.
+include: global collateralization under a minimum ratio, high price instability, or a decision by holders of some governance token.

 ## Governance

-In addition to triggering global settlement in the case of some black swan event, decisions need to be made about the network in general.
+In addition to triggering global settlement in the case of some "black swan" event, decisions often need to be made about the network in general.
 Examples of this can be parameter tweaking like the collateralization ratio or network fees, as well as network upgrades.
-For this reason most decentralised stablecoins are part of a Distributed Autonomous Organisation (DAO).
-Shares in the DAO, or governance tokens, allow the holders some say over the inner workings of the network, as well as some claim of the profits of the network.
-This ties the value of the tokens to the to the performance of the network, which in turn incentivises the holders of the governance tokens to remain invested in the network and to vote for parameters and mechanisms that improve the utility and stability of the stablecoin.
+For this reason most decentralised stablecoins are managed using a Distributed Autonomous Organisation (DAO).
+Shares in the DAO, or governance tokens, allow the holders to collectively control inner workings of the network, as well as some claim of the profits of the network.
+This ties the value of the tokens to the to the performance of the network, which in turn incentivised the holders of the governance tokens to remain invested in the network and to vote for parameters and mechanisms that improve the utility and stability of the stablecoin.